rmsk2/soundy/README.md

 this software runs.
 My ideal scenario was that the user simply opens a Laptop, the machine boots, the user is automatically logged in and the program is started automatically without additional intervention.
 On top of that the machine should never go into sleep mode and the whole setup should not be adversely affected if the user closes the laptop and reopens it.
 I solved all this by configuring an older macBook correspondingly.
+If you change the value of `SHUTDOWN_COMMAND` in the module `soundyconsts.py` to for instance `sudo shutdown -h now` and tweak the system a bit further you can also make the system shutdown when soundy ends.

 Another potential problem was created by the power management functions of some PC speakers which turn themselves off when no sound is played but fail to turn themselves back on again when playing back the audio book is resumed.
 I solved this problem by playing a "beep" sound each time